 Lichfield

 § This page gives an overview of the Lichfield local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Lichfield district centres on the historic city of Lichfield, famed for its three-spired medieval cathedral and Georgian architecture.
 The city is rich in heritage, with cobbled streets, museums, and connections to Samuel Johnson.
 Beyond the city, the district includes market towns and villages such as Burntwood and Alrewas, set among farmland, rivers, and canals.
 The River Trent and Trent and Mersey Canal flow through, while rural scenery includes parkland estates and woodlands.
 Its geography balances historic urban charm with surrounding countryside.

-The administrative boundary of Lichfield can be viewed on OpenStreetMap: District Boundary of Lichfield.
+The administrative boundary of Lichfield can also be viewed on OpenStreetMap: District Boundary of Lichfield.

 Key Facts about Lichfield